steele-ntwrk/MKDOCS-System-OOD/README.md

 A NGINX server for site hosting however, you can run this locally but this is not recommended.

-A development box to pull this repo and start the project/host your docs.
+Public SSH keys of control node and webserver on the GIT repo.

 ## Key Files